 These people tracing data access and in turn, a more robust data environment for finding people is because a credit agency dataset allows for recency markers which indicate when a person was last residing at a given address.
 For instance, a recent credit application or bill payment at an address shows an indication that the subject is resident at the address at a given time and normally these are very accurate as they are over the last few weeks which demonstrates current or recent residency.

 This is why it is wise to choose a registered people tracing agency such as Find UK People® to locate a person current address as the people finder agents will be able to access accurate and up to date data from Credit agencies and other verifiable sources which will locate and confirm a current residential address.

 In this blog, we will run through some of the areas which help a tracing agency obtain a current address and how you can locate helpful information to locate the person’s current address with ease.
 We also summarise some of the available free sources to find people’s addresses in the U.K. and the pitfalls to be aware of with some of these data sources.

 We also run through how to verify an address is current and up to date once you obtain an address.

 Choosing the right people tracing agency is paramount as these are the people who will conduct the people trace for you and obtain the current address for the person that you are looking for, make sure of the following when selecting an agency

 - Make sure they are registered with the Information Commissionaires Office

 - Make sure they have professional indemnity insurance

-- Make sure they have numerous, verifiable reviews on a independent testimonial site such as TrustPilot
+- Make sure they have numerous, verifiable reviews on an independent testimonial site such as Trustpilot

 - Make sure that you can pay by Credit card or Paypal to have a third party guarantee of a payment